Picea meyeri

 Picea meyeri (Meyer's spruce; 白杄 (báiqiān)) is a species of spruce native to Nei Mongol in the northeast to Gansu in the southwest and also inhabiting Shanxi, Hebei and Shaanxi.

 It is a medium-sized evergreen tree growing to 30 m tall, and with a trunk diameter of up to 0.8 m.
 The shoots are yellowish-brown, glabrous or with scattered pubescence.
 The leaves are needle-like, 13–25 mm long, rhombic in cross-section, bluish-green with conspicuous stomatal lines.
 The cones are cylindric, 7–11 cm long and 3 cm broad, maturing pale brown 5–7 months after pollination, and have stiff, smoothly rounded scales.

-It is closely related to the dragon spruce from western China.
+It is closely related to Picea asperata from western China.

 It is occasionally planted as an ornamental tree; its popularity is increasing in the eastern United States, where it is being used to replace Blue Spruce, which is more disease-prone in the humid climate there.
 The wood is similar to that of other spruces, but the species is too rare to be of economic value.